DjQris/challenge-2/README.md

-# This is a Readme file for challenge number 2
+# Responsive design for a blog preview card